raschkatie/movie_api/README.md

 # Movie API

+A database of movies where users can create an account, update their account, or remove their account, and view movie data from the database such as the director or genre of a single movie.

-The public API can be found [here](https://kr-my-flix.onrender.com).
+- The public API can be found [here](https://kr-my-flix.onrender.com).

+- Check out the detailed documentation and API endpoints [here](https://kr-my-flix.onrender.com/documentation.html).

 ## Project Goals